If you are wondering about how to use Semrush to grow your blog, this article is for you.

 And Google’s now providing voice search support as well.

 That means people are inclined to use multiple words when searching for something on Google.

 The best part is there’s a pattern.

-There aren’t many tools that are capable of providing mobile keywords of a site.
+There aren’t many tools capable of providing a site’s mobile keywords.

 But, Semrush has this functionality.

 Enter your competitor’s website URL into the Semrush search box and click on “Mobile” to see mobile SEO performance, including mobile keywords.

 The days are REALLY gone when you can write an article, publish it on your site, share it on your social network, and forget about it.

 Unless your site is authoritative, you need to implement more plans to make your content rank higher on search engines.